Protect Your Child’s Health

 How Sleep Apnea Affects Your Unborn Child

 Sleep apnea is a serious medical condition that requires professional attention.
-Without treatment, it can lead to:
+If left untreated, it may result in:

 - Diabetes